Startups developing tech to combat COVID-19 urged to apply for fast-track EU funding – TechCrunch

 The Commission has a page of tips for applicants here.

-It notes EIC funding is already supporting a number of startups and SMEs with “Coronavirus relevant innovations” from funding awarded in previous rounds — pointing to the EpiShuttle project for specialised isolation units; the m-TAP project for filtration technology to remove viral material; and the MBENT project to track human mobility during epidemics.
+It notes EIC funding is already supporting a number of startups and SMEs with “coronavirus relevant innovations” from funding awarded in previous rounds — pointing to the EpiShuttle project for specialised isolation units; the m-TAP project for filtration technology to remove viral material; and the MBENT project to track human mobility during epidemics.

 The EIC is itself funded under the EU’s Horizon Europe research framework program.

-Back in February the Commission said it expected to sign off on a significant increase for the EIC budget as of this month — to support “game-changing, market-creating innovation and deep-tech SMEs to scale-up”, as it works towards launching the next seven-year round of the Horizon Europe program, in 2021.
+Back in February, the Commission said it expected to sign off on a significant increase for the EIC budget as of this month — to support “game-changing, market-creating innovation and deep-tech SMEs to scale-up” as it works towards launching the next seven-year round of the Horizon Europe program in 2021.

-It also said there would be a one-off EIC Accelerator call for ‘green deal’ start-ups and SMEs in May 2020 cut-off round, to align with its push to make the bloc carbon neutral by 2050.
+It also said there would be a one-off EIC Accelerator call for “green deal” start-ups and SMEs in May 2020 cut-off round to align with its push to make the bloc carbon neutral by 2050.